lordbasex/docker/docker-qemu/README.md

 2. Performance issues:
 - For AMD64: Verify host virtualization
 - For ARM64: Expect slower emulation times on x86 hosts

+## Troubleshooting

+If you experience UEFI boot issues:
+1. Try setting `USE_UEFI=no` to disable UEFI boot
+2. This is especially useful when running ARM64 on AMD64 hosts
+3. For AMD64: Verify host virtualization
+4. For ARM64: Expect slower emulation times on x86 hosts

 ## Support